mikewong25/NTBC_EOI/README.md

-# NTBC Ecological Observation Inventory Dashboard
+# <a href="https://experience.arcgis.com/experience/9f5e1b7057da4f939e020e861d85e788">NTBC Ecological Observation Inventory Dashboard</a>

 ## Introduction
 As part of the BCIT GIS Advanced Diploma program I completed a project for the Nature Trust of BC (NTBC).
 The product I created for NTBC is called the Ecological Observation Inventory Analysis (EOIA) and it is a colletion of scripts that compile and analyze ecological observation data.
 The main script is a Python toolbox written using ArcPy and designed to work within ArcGIS Pro 2.9 or higher.